• English

 Clean Indoor Air Act

-Maryland’s Clean Indoor Air Act of 2007 was signed into law on May 17, 2007.
-The purpose of the Act is to preserve and improve the health, comfort, and environment of the people of Maryland by limiting exposure to environmental tobacco smoke.
-The Act prohibits smoking in indoor areas open to the public except in limited circumstances.
-The Act specifically prohibits smoking in:
+Maryland’s Clean Indoor Air Act of 2007 was signed into law on May 17, 2007, and amended in 2024.
+The purpose of the Act is to preserve and improve the health, comfort, and environment of the people of Maryland by limiting exposure to environmental smoke.
+Most recently, the Act was amended during the 2024 legislative session to include vaping (the use of electronic smoking devices).
+The Act now prohibits smoking and vaping of all tobacco, cannabis, or hemp-derived products in indoor areas open to the public except in limited circumstances.
+The Act specifically prohibits smoking and vaping in:

 • Public meeting places